Paclitaxel (Protein Bound)

 - This medicine may cause tissue damage if the drug leaks from the vein.
 Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.

-- Very bad and sometimes deadly lung problems have happened with paclitaxel.
+- Very bad and sometimes deadly lung problems have happened with paclitaxel (protein bound).
 Call your doctor right away if you have lung or breathing problems like trouble breathing, shortness of breath, or a cough that is new or worse.

 What are some other side effects of Paclitaxel?